Codecademy/docs/content/c-sharp/concepts/strings/terms/format/format.md

 The string representation of each value is also based on:

 - Additional format details specified in each placeholder, such as specific number or date formats, or alignment settings.
-- A specific culture or regional style, which affects how numbers and dates are formatted.
+- A specific culture or regional style which affects how numbers and dates are formatted.

 ## Syntax